CarlyPortch/HIMB-Summer-Course-Independent-Project/IndependentProject.md

 Torbay is a large Southern-facing bay situated along the Southern Ocean.
 It is known for its large swell, with average wave heights of 2-3 m and extreme wave heights of 8-10 m during storms.
-The nearshore zone consists of a rocky fringing reef with various pockets of sand, explaining it’s well known term “sandpatches”.
+The nearshore zone consists of a rocky fringing reef with various pockets of sand, hinting at its common name “sandpatches”.

-Torbaay has been selected as a testing facility for wave energy companies to trial a commercial-scale wave energy farm, however there is currently very limited knowledge on the existing conditions of the site.
+Torbay has been selected as a testing facility for wave energy companies to trial their commercial-scale wave energy farms, however there is currently very limited knowledge on the existing conditions of the site.
-In order to understand the potential coastal impacts of these wave energy farms, it is important to first understand what the natural, seasonal variations are.
+In order to understand the potential coastal impacts of these wave energy farms, it is important to first understand the nearshore hydrodynamic systems and seasonal changes.

 ## Methods